Care Bears

-Each Care Bear is a different colour or shade and has a unique "picture on the stomach" that represents its personality.
-Adding to the Care Bear family are the "Care Bear Cousins", which feature Brave Heart Lion, Cozy Heart Penguin, Bright Heart Raccoon, Lotsa Heart Elephant, Gentle Heart Lamb, Loyal Heart Dog, Playful Heart Monkey, Proud Heart Cat, Swift Heart Rabbit, Treat Heart Pig and Noble Heart Horse created in the same style as the Care Bears.
+Each Care Bear is a different colour or shade and has a unique image on their stomach (referred to in various media as "tummy symbols" or "belly badges") that represents their personality or specialty.
+The Care Bears family also include the "Care Bear Cousins", which feature different animals, such as a lion, monkey, penguin, elephant, rabbit, raccoon, dog, cat, sheep, and pig created in the same style as the Care Bears.

-In 2002, new versions of the bears were manufactured by Play Along Toys.
-These new Care Bears appeared in three computer animated films: Care Bears: Journey to Joke-a-lot (2004), The Care Bears' Big Wish Movie (2005), and Care Bears: Oopsy Does It!
+In 2002, new plush versions of the bears were manufactured by Play Along Toys.
+This relaunch of the franchise featured in three animated films: Care Bears: Journey to Joke-a-lot (2004), The Care Bears' Big Wish Movie (2005), and Care Bears: Oopsy Does It!
 (2007).

-A revival TV series, Care Bears: Welcome to Care-a-Lot, premiered on The Hub on June 2, 2012 for one season.
-A continuation with the same characters, Care Bears and Cousins, was commissioned by Netflix and premiered in 2015.
+A revival TV series, Care Bears: Welcome to Care-a-Lot, premiered on The Hub on June 2, 2012, for one season.
+A continuation with the same characters, Care Bears & Cousins, was commissioned by Netflix and premiered in 2015.
 That year, toy company Just Play debuted a range of Care Bears toys (plush, figurines, and blind bag collectibles) based on the series.

-The current TV series, Care Bears: Unlock the Magic, debuted on Boomerang SVOD on February 1, 2019, and has since tied in with a new toy line from Basic Fun!.
+The most recent TV series, Care Bears: Unlock the Magic, debuted on Boomerang SVOD on February 1, 2019, and has since tied in with a new toy line from Basic Fun.

 History

 Development

-The Care Bears were initially created in 1981 by Elena Kucharik for the greeting card company American Greetings.
-Jack Chojnacki, the co-president of TCFC, introduced the first Care Bear to businessmen from American Greeting Cards and from the toy company Kenner in February 1981.
+The Care Bears were created in 1981 by Elena Kucharik for the greeting card company American Greetings.
+Jack Chojnacki, the co-president of Those Characters From Cleveland (TCFC) (the toy and licensing design division of American Greetings), introduced the first Care Bear to businessmen from American Greetings and from the toy company Kenner in February 1981.
 On the employees' reaction to the toy, Chojnacki recalled in early 1985: "It had a high aaaaaah factor."

 Artist Muriel Fahrion, who helped create Strawberry Shortcake's look, was among the franchise's first concept artists.
-Working with TCFC Creative VP Ralph Shaffer, Fahrion designed the first six bears, creating greeting card themes for their belly graphics.
-Susan Trentel, Muriel's sister and doll designer of Strawberry Shortcake, designed the Care Bears plush.
-Once out of the concept stage, children's book illustrator, Elena Kucharik, became the primary artist for the Care Bears, creating hundreds of full-color illustrations for cards, books and various licensed products.
-TCFC's team of artists and writers created many characters in the line in a joint development by Those Characters From Cleveland and MAD (Marketing and Design Service of the toy group of General Mills).
+Working with TCFC Creative VP Ralph Shaffer, Fahrion designed the first six bears, using the company's most popular greeting card themes for their tummy graphics.
+Susan Trentel, Muriel's sister and doll designer of Strawberry Shortcake, designed the first Care Bears plush.
+Once out of the concept stage, children's book illustrator Elena Kucharik became the lead artist for the Care Bears, creating hundreds of full-color illustrations for books, clothing, stationery and various other licensed products, as well as greeting cards.
+TCFC's team of artists and writers created many characters in the line in a joint development by TCFC and MAD (Marketing and Design Service of the toy group of General Mills).

-American Greeting Cards kept the character program a secret until advertising was ready.
-At the start of the franchise, “Care Bears” was established as the project's working title.
+American Greetings kept the character program secret until advertising was ready.
+At the start of the franchise, "Care Bears" was established as the project's working title.